HappyCodingMama/subproject_crudReact/README.md

-# Social Network Service in React using Firebase
+# Blog in React using Firebase

-# SNS WebApp
+# Blog WebApp

 - Deploying the App on Firebase [https://lets-talk-14ce3.web.app/]